Medicare in South Dakota

 Need help paying for medications?
 Medicare Extra Help provides state assistance for prescription medications.
 The program lowers your Medicare Part D premiums and caps out-of-pocket costs.

-What Medicare Plans are Required at 65?
+What Medicare Plans Are Required at 65?

-If you’re turning 65, you’ll need to enroll in Medicare Part A. Most people will also want to enroll in Part B and D. After enrolling into Original Medicare, you are able to get a Medicare Advantage plan, if you choose.
+If you’re turning 65, you’ll need to enroll in Medicare Part A. If you’ve paid Medicare taxes for at least 10 years, you can receive Part A with no monthly premium.
+Most people will also want to enroll in Part B and D.

 If you miss your Initial Enrollment Period, you will have to pay enrollment penalties.
 If you don’t enroll in Original Medicare Part B when you’re first eligible, you may have higher Part B premiums when you enroll later.